Diego de Sandoval y Rojas, 9th Count of Saldaña: Biography

 Ampudia Castle.
 Given its proximity to the Court, then at Valladolid (from 1601 to 1606), King Philip III was a frequent visitor.

 Baptised at the Church of Santiago, Madrid on 2 May 1587, Diego de Sandoval was the second-born son of Catalina de la Cerda and Francisco de Sandoval y Rojas.
 His father would, in 1599, become the powerful Duke of Lerma, favourite of Philip III, until he was brought down by his eldest son, Cristóbal Gómez de Sandoval, 1st Duke of Uceda (Diego de Sandoval's elder brother, by ten years) who, together with Luis de Aliaga, and Gaspar de Guzmán, Count-Duke of Olivares, engineered the exile of his father from the court, and Uceda's own succession to the position his father had held, in 1618, and shortly thereafter, naming Aliaga Grand Inquisitor of Spain.

-In 1599, as chronicled by the Court historian Luis Cabrera de Córdoba, special dispensation was given by Pope Clement VIII to allow Diego de Sandoval to became a Grand Commander of the Order of Calatrava before having reached the statuatory age of seventeen.
+In 1599, as chronicled by the Court historian Luis Cabrera de Córdoba, special dispensation was given by Pope Clement VIII to allow Diego de Sandoval to became a Grand Commander of the Order of Calatrava before having reached the statutory age of seventeen.
 The Commandery was given directly by Philip III, as Grand Master of the Order.

 In 1603, he came into the countship of Saldaña (as count consort) through his marriage to Countess Luisa de Mendoza, heiress of the 6th Duchess of the Infantado, Ana de Mendoza.
 Saldaña was 16 years of age and the Countess was 21.
 The wedding was attended by Philip III and his wife, Queen Margaret.

 In 1605, Diego de Sandoval was confined to his father's castle at Ampudia for having been involved in a brawl in Valladolid, and nearly died from a sword wound to the chest.
 Some years later, in 1612, he was involved in another incident which resulted in him being confined to the Ducal Palace of Lerma, punishment which was lifted thanks to the intervention of Henry of Lorraine, Duke of Mayenne, the French ambassador.